BinilTomJose1278/HateSpeechDetection/README.md

 Logistic Regression, Random Forest, CNN-LSTM, Fuzzy Model.
 The accurate model with highest accuracy will be considered as the final result.

                                                    Main Impacts in the Project:
-The main impacts in the project are SVM, Logistic Regression, Random Forest, CNN-LSTM, Fuzzy 1)SVM - Support Vector Machine
+The main impacts in the project are SVM, Logistic Regression, Random Forest, CNN-LSTM, Fuzzy:
+1) SVM - Support Vector Machine
-2)LR- Logistic Regression
+2) LR- Logistic Regression
-3)RF- Random Forest
+3) RF- Random Forest
-4)CNN-LSTM- Covolutional Neural Network and Long-Short Term Memory 5)Fuzzy Model
+4) CNN-LSTM- Covolutional Neural Network and Long-Short Term Memory
+5) Fuzzy Model

                                                    Technologies Used:
 1) Machine Learning Algorithms